St Mary's Church, Tyneham: History

 St Mary's has its origins in the late 13th-century, with parts of the nave and north transept dating to this period.
 The nave and north transept both underwent restoration in 1744, which included rebuilding the west wall of the nave.
 During the early 19th-century, the chancel and north transept arches were rebuilt and enlarged.
 In 1832, a new south transept was built to the designs of Benjamin Ferrey for the rector, Rev. William Bond, for the sole use of the Bond family of Tyneham House.
 The same period saw the south wall of the nave rebuilt, and in the 1870s, the chancel was rebuilt to the designs of George R. Crickmay.
 In c.
 1880, the south porch was moved to its current position on the west side of the church.

 The church received a new organ in 1902, built by Burton of Winchester.
-It was presented by William H. Bond as a thank offering after his son, Lieutenant Algernon Bond, recovered from wounds he received serving at the Siege of Ladysmith.
+It was presented by William H. Bond as a thanks offering after his son, Lieutenant Algernon Bond, recovered from wounds he received serving at the Siege of Ladysmith.